Ford Bronco: Second generation (1978)

-For the 1978 model year, the second-generation Bronco was introduced; to better compete with the Chevrolet K5 Blazer, Dodge Ramcharger, and Jeep Cherokee, the Bronco entered the full-size SUV segment.
+For the 1978 model year, Ford released the second generation of the Bronco.
+To better compete with the Chevrolet K5 Blazer, Dodge Ramcharger, and Jeep Cherokee, the Bronco entered the full-size SUV segment.
 In place of a model-specific chassis, the Bronco was adapted directly from the Ford F-Series, becoming a shortened version of the F-100 4x4.

 Originally intended for a 1974 launch, the second-generation Bronco (named "Project Shorthorn" during its development) was postponed to 1978 in response to fuel economy concerns related to the 1973 fuel crisis; the second-generation Bronco was released for sale after development was nearly finalized on its 1980 successor.

-In a notable break from a period of downsizing in the American automotive industry, the second-generation Bronco grew significantly in size, adding 12 inches of wheelbase, approximately 28 inches of length, 11 inches of width, and 4 inches of height; based on powertrain configuration, the Bronco gained 1,100 to 1,600 pounds of curb weight over its predecessor.
+In a notable break from a period of downsizing in the American automotive industry, the second-generation Bronco grew significantly in size (though the change was intentional).
+The adoption of the F-Series design added 12 inches of wheelbase, approximately 28 inches of length, 11 inches of width, and 4 inches of height; based on powertrain configuration, the 1978 Bronco gained 1,100 to 1,600 pounds of curb weight over its 1977 predecessor.

-The second-generation Bronco marks the introduction of design commonality with the Ford F-Series and retained the lift-off hardtop bodystyle for the three-door wagon, though now fiberglass over the rear seat area only (and not a full-length steel top), continued through the 1996 withdrawal of the model line.
-In spite of its short production cycle (only two years), the second-generation Bronco proved successful, overtaking the Blazer and Ramcharger in sales for the first time; initial demand was so strong that customers waited several months to receive vehicles from dealers.
+The first version of the Bronco derived from the F-Series, the 1978 Bronco retained the previous lift-off hardtop for the three-door wagon (replacing the full-length steel top with a fiberglass half-length hardtop).
+The configuration was continued through the 1996 retirement of the model line.

+In spite of its short two-year production life, the design change for the Bronco proved successful in the marketplace, as the model line overtook both the Blazer and the Ramcharger in sales for the first time; initial demand was so strong that customers waited several months to receive vehicles from dealers.

 Chassis

 The second generation Bronco is based on the Ford F-100 pickup truck chassis (1973–1979 sixth generation).
 Approximately one foot shorter than the shortest F-100, the Bronco has a 104-inch wheelbase (12 inches longer than the previous Bronco).
 The second generation Bronco is still fitted exclusively with four-wheel drive; a part-time system was standard with a New Process 205 gear-driven transfer case with the option of permanent four-wheel drive and a New Process 203 chain-driven transfer case.

 The second generation Bronco has a coil-sprung Dana 44 front axle and a leaf-sprung rear Ford 9-inch axle (similar to the later first generation Broncos).
-The first and second generation Broncos both have non-independent front suspension (solid front axle).
-Third generation and later have the Ford/Dana twin traction beam independent front suspension system.
-These were also later used in the Ford Transit 4x4 range.
+The first and second generation Broncos both have non-independent front suspension (solid front axle); this would be the last version to do so.